pydata/xarray/doc/user-guide/data-structures.rst

     # add a child by referring to the parent node
     node2 = xr.DataTree(name="a", parent=dt, data=ds2)

-or by dynamically updating the attributes of one node to refer to another:
+or by dynamically updating the properties of one node to refer to another:

 .. ipython:: python